Upgrade to PHP 7.3 for Better WordPress Performance and Security

 Backups at /data/backups contain now 32 increments with the oldest timestamp Mon May 20 01:03:02 2019

-Resolve the incompatibilities
+Resolve the Incompatibilities

 Now we will move to the staging instance to resolve the incompatibilities.
 The PHP version incompatibilities that the script found originate from the plugins WP Native Dashboard and Polylang.
 The first thing to consider with PHP version incompatibilities due to third-party plugins or themes is whether they have updates available that fix the incompatibilities with newer PHP versions.